Fluto/TakoTako/README.md

 - Skips splash screen
 - Disable fullscreen on application focus
 - Allows custom tracks to be loaded into the game
+- Keeps the game from opening the course menu when selecting a random song, so you can reroll instantly

 ----
 ## Installation